 When I was working on a guide to the Book of Hebrews, I noticed that letter gives some attention to Melchizedek.
 So I took a break from that project to make a laundry list of biblical Melchizedek facts.
 Enjoy!

-1. Melchizedek is only mentioned in three books of the Bible.
+1. Only three books of the Bible mention Melchizedek

-2. The New Testament says a lot more about Melchizedek than the Old Testament.
+2. The New Testament says more about Melchizedek than the Old Testament

 Compared to the New Testament, the Old Testament doesn’t say a whole lot about Melchizedek.
 His role in the Bible takes place in a span of just a few verses in Genesis, but the author of Hebrews unpacks his significance in great detail.

-Melchizedek’s name is mentioned 10 times in the Bible: once in Genesis (Gn 14:8), once in Psalms (Ps 110:4), and the rest are in Hebrews.
-That’s a lot of NT love!
+Just to give some perspective, Melchizedek’s name is mentioned 10 times in the Bible: once in Genesis (Gn 14:8), once in Psalms (Ps 110:4), and the rest are in Hebrews.

 Blessed be Abram of God Most High,